The Catcher in the Rye

-Understanding the Basics
+The Catcher in the Rye: Understanding the Basics

+The Catcher in the Rye: J.D.
 Salinger and his Controversial Novel

 To learn more about J.D.
-Salinger and the controversial status of Catcher, check out these sources:
+Salinger and the controversies related to The Catcher in the Rye, check out these sources:

-Historical Background and Literary Comparisons
+The Catcher in the Rye: Historical Background and Literary Comparisons

-So what exactly was happening in the late 1940s that was making Holden Caulfield so depressed?
+So what exactly was happening in the early 1950s that was making Holden Caulfield so depressed?
 What was going on within J.D.
 Salinger’s personal life that inspired him to create this character?
-The book was published after he returned home to the United States from his time in Europe during World War II.
-The country was evolving and so was Salinger.
-Parallels can definitely be drawn between the author’s post-war perspective and Holden Caulfield’s bad attitude.
-In addition to figuring out how this book stacks up to history and Salinger’s life, it is helpful to compare the novel to other literary works (including the works referenced throughout the novel).
+In order to understand the context of the novel, it is important to note that it was published just after Salinger returned home from serving in the armed forces in World War II.
+The United States was evolving in many ways, and so was Salinger.
+Parallels can easily be drawn between the author’s post-war perspective and Holden Caulfield’s negative and surly attitude.
+In addition to understanding the historical context of The Catcher in the Rye, it is helpful to compare the novel to other literary works.

-For a deeper analysis of Holden’s psyche:
+For a deeper analysis of Holden Caulfield:

-Word Choice and Social Criticisms in the Novel
+The Catcher in the Rye: Word Choice and Social Criticisms

-To increase your knowledge on language in The Catcher in the Rye, you should read:
+For further research into the language in The Catcher in the Rye, you should read:

-“Comin’ Thro the Rye”
+The Catcher in the Rye: “Comin’ Thro the Rye”

 The title of the novel is based on a poem by Robert Burns called “Comin’ Thro the Rye”.
 Holden remembers the words to the poem incorrectly; instead of “catching” someone in the rye, Burns writes about “meeting” someone in the rye, changing the meaning and potential interpretation of the poem significantly.
-Perhaps both interpretations are a reflection on Holden as a character or his society as a whole.
+Perhaps both interpretations are a reflection of Holden as a character or the society in which he lives.

 To read the poem and start your analysis, check out: